JuliaLang/julia/doc/src/manual/multi-threading.md

 3. A related third strategy is to use a yield-free queue.
 We don't currently have a lock-free queue implemented in Base, but `Base.IntrusiveLinkedListSynchronized{T}` is suitable.
-This can frequently be a good strategy to use for code with event loops.
+This is a non public implementation and might change between Julia versions.
+Using a yield-free queue can frequently be a good strategy to use for code with event loops.
    For example, this strategy is employed by `Gtk.jl` to manage lifetime ref-counting.
 In this approach, we don't do any explicit work inside the `finalizer`, and instead add it to a queue to run at a safer time.
 In fact, Julia's task scheduler already uses this, so defining the finalizer as `x -> @spawn do_cleanup(x)` is one example of this approach.
 Note however that this doesn't control which thread `do_cleanup` runs on, so `do_cleanup` would still need to acquire a lock.
 That doesn't need to be true if you implement your own queue, as you can explicitly only drain that queue from your thread.